About the Branch

 In addition to the national parks, the branch also includes parts of the Arnside and Silverdale and North Pennines Areas of Outstanding natural beauty, and the main industries are tourism and farming.
 The major population centres are Kendal, Appleby-in-Westmorland, Kirkby Stephen, Windermere and Ambleside.

 In terms of beer, at the last count there were 411 licensed premises within the branch area of which 189 were known to be serving real ale.
+There are currently 14 breweries known to be brewing within the branch.

 A rough map of the branch area should be available here.